ilgooz/handbook/token/README.md

 [[toc]]

 ## Algorithmic Token Distribution
-The MESG Foundation will release the circulating supply of MESG Tokens via a system called Algorithmic Token Distribution (ATD) to increase stability and transparency.
+The MESG Foundation will release the total supply of MESG Tokens via a system called Algorithmic Token Distribution (ATD) to increase stability and transparency.

 #### Supply limitations